 How Is a Miscarriage Diagnosed and Treated?

-Your health care provider will perform a pelvic exam and an ultrasound test to confirm the miscarriage.
-If the miscarriage is complete and the uterus is clear, then no further treatment is usually required.
+Your health care provider will perform a pelvic exam, an ultrasound test and bloodwork to confirm a miscarriage.
+If the miscarriage is complete and the uterus is empty, then no further treatment is usually required.
 Occasionally, the uterus is not completely emptied, so a dilation and curettage (D&C) procedure is performed.
 During this procedure, the cervix is dilated and any remaining fetal or placental tissue is gently removed from the uterus.
 As an alternative to a D&C, certain medications can be given to cause your body to expel the contents in the uterus.
 This option may be more ideal in someone who wants to avoid surgery and whose condition is otherwise stable.